-The St Albans Place project was in a constrained location between the A64 and nearby businesses.
-This required close work with local businesses and residences to ensure that disruption was minimal.
-The site and the building’s height also affected how the site operates, with cranes careful positioned to accommodate the programme and save space.
+The St Albans Place project was in an extremely constrained location between the A64 and nearby businesses, requiring close working with local businesses and residences to ensure that disruption was minimal.
+The constrained site and the building’s height also impacted how the site operated, with careful positioning of the crane and additional goods hoists to accommodate the programme and save space.

-The speed of the programme also influenced the internal sequence for forming the studios, with deliveries made before internal walls were constructed and external SFS walls were built.
-External landscaping and paving enhancement began in the second half of the programme, requiring careful phasing and planning to prevent disruption.
+In addition, the speed of the programme influenced the internal sequence for forming the studios, with deliveries made before internal walls were constructed and external SFS walls were built.
+External landscaping and paving enhancement were completed in the second half of the programme, requiring careful phasing and planning to prevent disruption.

-The building’s concrete core was slipformed with the saddleback crane carefully positioned on top of the core.
-This reduced the cost and removed the need for the installation and then removal of a crane base.
-It also saved space on the outside of the building where hoists were positioned.
+To address the speed of the programme and the issue of the constrained site, the building’s concrete core was slipformed, and then the saddleback crane was positioned on top of the core.
+This reduced the cost and removed the need for the installation and then removal of a crane base; it also saved space on the outside of the building where the hoists were positioned.

 Bathroom pods were delivered early, before the installation of windows and the construction of the studio walls and external SFS walls to ensure that the pods could fit into the building.
 Once the studio walls were constructed, the bathroom pods were installed.